Triamterene and Hydrochlorothiazide CapsulesPronunciation

 The triamterene and hydrochlorothiazide capsule is a diuretic/antihypertensive drug product that combines natriuretic and antikaliuretic effects.
 Each component complements the action of the other.
 The hydrochlorothiazide component blocks the reabsorption of sodium and chloride ions, and thereby increases the quantity of sodium traversing the distal tubule and the volume of water excreted.
 A portion of the additional sodium presented to the distal tubule is exchanged there for potassium and hydrogen ions.
 With continued use of hydrochlorothiazide and depletion of sodium, compensatory mechanisms tend to increase this exchange and may produce excessive loss of potassium, hydrogen, and chloride ions.
 Hydrochlorothiazide also decreases the excretion of calcium and uric acid, may increase the excretion of iodide, and may reduce glomerular filtration rate.
 The exact mechanism of the antihypertensive effect of hydrochlorothiazide is not known.

-Duration of diuretic activity and effective dosage range of the hydrochlorothiazide and triamterene components of Triamterene and Hydrochlorothiazide Capsules are similar.
-Onset of diuresis with triamterene and hydrochlorothiazide takes place within 1 hour, peaks at 2 to 3 hours and tapers off during the subsequent 7 to 9 hours.
+Duration of diuretic activity and effective dosage range of the hydrochlorothiazide and triamterene components of Triamterene and Hydrochlorothiazide Capsules, USP are similar.
+Onset of diuresis with Triamterene and Hydrochlorothiazide Capsules, USP takes place within 1 hour, peaks at 2 to 3 hours and tapers off during the subsequent 7 to 9 hours.

 Upon administration of a single oral dose to fasted normal male volunteers, the following mean pharmacokinetic parameters were determined: